Skip to article

 Price for the way you sell

-Custom cookies, cakes, cupcakes, breads, and batch drops price differently.
+Custom cookies, cakes, cupcakes, breads, and preorder menus price differently.
 Custom work needs design time and back-and-forth messages.
-Batch drops can be cheaper per unit because you make one menu for many buyers.
+Preorder menus can be cheaper per unit because you make one menu for many buyers.
 Farmers market pricing needs table fees and unsold product risk.
 Facebook Marketplace pricing gets judged hard because buyers compare it to restaurants and grocery stores.

 Once you know the price, make ordering simple.
 A bakery order form can collect flavor, date, quantity, pickup window, and notes without another twenty-message thread.
 For custom cookies, use a cookie order form with theme, color, and date fields.